 Growing Strawberry Plants at Home

 There’s one very important aspect to raising strawberries at home when you’re living in a tropical region.
 That is, you must first choose a heat-tolerant variety to grow.
-In the Philippines, where I live, I grow the ‘Sweet Charlie’ and ‘Albion’ strawberries.
+In the Philippines, where I live, I grow the ‘Sweet Charlie’ strawberry.

-I highly recommend both varieties since many Filipino gardeners and have successfully grown these types of strawberries in their backyards.
+I highly recommend this variety since many Filipino gardeners have successfully grown Sweet Charlie strawberries in their backyards.
 My Sweet Charlie strawberries have been very prolific and can go for a few days without watering.
 Having heat-tolerant varieties also reduces the time spent watering during the hottest months.

 If these varieties are not available where you live, check what’s available at your local nurseries, but make sure you confirm with the sales staff that they are heat-tolerant varieties.
 ‘Chandler’, ‘Camarosa’ and ‘Loran’ are three well-known heat-tolerant cultivars available in other parts of the world.
 There’s also been reports of the ‘Camino Real’ and ‘Seascape’ varieties having successfully fruited in the tropics, and I’ve read about a gardener in Dominica in the Caribbean having successfully grown the ‘Korona’ variety – although that’s not known to be a heat-tolerant cultivar.
 Perhaps that gardener was living at altitude where cooler temperatures make it easier to grow less heat-tolerant varieties of strawberries.
 ‘Deliz’ is a variety that’s been particularly recommended for tropical gardeners living at altitude.